-Layer 7 refers to the top layer in the 7-layer OSI model of the Internet.
+Layer 7 refers to the top layer in the 7-layer OSI Model of the Internet.
 It is also known as the "application layer."
-It's the top layer of the data processing that occurs just below the surface or behind the scenes of the software applications that users interact with.
+It is the top layer of the data processing that occurs just below the surface or behind the scenes of the software applications that users interact with.
 The HTTP requests and responses used to load webpages, for example, are layer 7 events.

-The OSI, or Open Systems Interconnection, model divides the functions of a networking system into 7 layers, each layer abstracted from the one below it.
+The OSI (open systems interconnection) Model divides the functions of a networking system into 7 layers, each layer abstracted from the one below it.
 Within the model, each layer interacts only with the layers above and below itself.

-It’s worth keeping in mind that the OSI model is purely theoretical, and it is designed to help describe what takes place in networking communications, not to describe the actual technology involved.
-Just because the OSI model a conceptual framework doesn’t mean it isn’t useful; referencing the model helps engineers, developers, and IT professionals pinpoint what a product or protocol does and where it belongs in the process of network communication.
+It is worth keeping in mind that the OSI Model is purely theoretical, and it is designed to help describe what takes place in networking communications, not to describe the actual technology involved.
+Just because the OSI Model is only a conceptual framework does not mean it is not useful; referencing the model helps engineers, developers, and IT professionals pinpoint what a product or protocol does and where it belongs in the process of network communication.